 Different Areas Of Your Life That A Texas DUI Conviction Can Affect Part I

 Many people that work in sales often have to rent vehicles and travel across the country.
-In some cases, it can be extremely difficult to rent any type of vehicle when they have DUI convictions that appear on their records.
-They would be forced to show a rental agency their driver’s license number which would state “Restricted”.
-They may have a license that is temporary, or in the state of Texas, they may have a pink paper that usually acts as a type of “temporary” license for 30 days until they are able to get another one.
-Most of the rental agencies for cars do not allow individuals to rent a vehicle when they have these types of licenses.
+In some cases, it can be extremely difficult to rent any vehicle when they have DUI convictions that appear on their records.
+They would be forced to show a rental agency their driver’s license number, which would state “Restricted.”
+They may have a temporary license, or in the state of Texas, they may have a pink paper that usually acts as a type of “temporary” license for 30 days until they can get another one.
+Most car rental agencies do not allow individuals to rent a vehicle when they have these types of licenses.

-Restrictions on a license in Texas only allows the individual to drive their car to work and back again and to a DUI School.
-Anything that is not work-related like transporting kids to and from school or anywhere else for that matter, would not be permitted and could then be used against this person.
+Restrictions on a license in Texas only allow the individual to drive their car to work and back again and to a DUI School.
+Anything that is not work-related, like transporting kids to and from school or anywhere else, would not be permitted and could be used against this person.

 There Are Serious Consequences To Face For CDL License Holders That Are Faced With DUI Convictions

-The DMV would then make their own determination at this point, and this entity would use far more scrutiny.
-If the person received a second DUI conviction, then they would lose all their commercial-driving privileges forever.
+At this point, the DMV would then decide, and this entity would use far more scrutiny.
+If the person received a second DUI conviction, they would lose all their commercial-driving privileges forever.

 If a person is driving a vehicle classified as commercial, the blood-alcohol level is set at 0.04%, as opposed to 0.08% in a personal vehicle.

 The Department may reinstate any driver disqualified for life for offenses described below after ten years if that person has voluntarily entered and completed an appropriate program approved by the Department*.
 Offenses not categorized as drug or alcohol-related do not have an established course requirement; therefore, course attendance is not required:

 - Being under the influence of alcohol

 - Being under the influence of a controlled substance